-The signature of the test method test(Collection<?> c) allows us to work with lists of type Integer, Float and Strings.
-If we change this to test(Collection<? extends Number>), it will work with Integers and Floats but not Strings.
-In general, test(Collection<? extends X>)will work with a subclass of X and test(Collection<? super X>) will work with a superclass of X. This gives us more flexibility in working with generic types.
+The signature of the test method test(Collection<?> c) allows us to work with lists of type Integer, Float, and String.
+If we change this to test(Collection<? extends Number>), it will work with Integer and Float but not String.
+In general, test(Collection<? extends X>)will work with a subclass of X, and test(Collection<? super X>) will work with a superclass of X. This gives us more flexibility in working with generic types.

 Self-Check Questions